← Demo hub

 • The kiosk itself does not determine or store prize allocation logic.

 II.
-NFT sales (primary business activity)
+Artwork sales (primary business activity)

 • Purchase price is transparent.